taplinseth/311_wk3_day1_db_select/README.md

 ## Query Responses

-1.
+1. SELECT * FROM users WHERE city LIKE 'Chicago'
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue

-2.
+2. SELECT state FROM users WHERE first_name LIKE 'Glory'
-  * How many rows were returned:
+  * How many rows were returned: 2
-  * What states do they live in:
+  * What states do they live in: MD and TX

-3.
+3. SELECT * FROM users WHERE phone1 like '773%'
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary

 Think about how this data is laid out.
 Feel free to look in the `initialize.sql` file to see the raw data.

 * Do you think it would be easier or harder to search through this data manually or using SQL?
+It is much easier to search this data with SQL.
 * What about when the dataset gets larger?
+If the dataset was larger it would be much harder to search manually.